evankennedy37/Varroa-Infestation-Prediction/README.md

     - *yard_id*: A unique integer identifier for a particular yard/apiary
     - For Reference, see: varroa_sampling.csv
  - **Yard Data**: CSV with ["yard_id", "elevation", "station_id"]
-    - yard_id: A unique integer identifier for a particular yard/apiary: Should match up with those used in the selected Varroa Sampling Data
+    - *yard_id*: A unique integer identifier for a particular yard/apiary: Should match up with those used in the selected Varroa Sampling Data
-    - elevation: Floating point value (ie. decimals allowed), denoting the elevation of the particular yard/apiary
+    - *elevation*: Floating point value (ie. decimals allowed), denoting the elevation of the particular yard/apiary
-    - station_id: Closest weather station identifier: Should match up with those used in the selected Weather Data
+    - *station_id*: Closest weather station identifier: Should match up with those used in the selected Weather Data
     - For Reference, see: yard.csv

 IMPORTANT: User-included data files should be given names without spaces (ie. replace spaces with an _)